bufbuild/httplb/README.md

 }
 ```

+If you know the server supports HTTP/2 without TLS (HTTP/2 over cleartext, or H2C for short), use
-It's also easy to use H2C.
-Just use the `h2c` scheme in your URLs instead of `http`:
+the `h2c` scheme in your URLs instead of `http`:

 ```go
 	pingClient := pingv1connect.NewPingServiceClient(